CalebAI/caleb-core/README.md

 # Introduction

-Quad echosystem will be organised as follows:
+Caleb echosystem will be organised as follows:

 The **Core** project will provide the Kernel, the basic architecture components the will be used by the **Features** to expose the actual functionalities and by the **Enclosure**, to send notificafion signals to any additional supported hardware like, lights, led screen, etc.